Eval Test Harness

 Section titled “Mixing fixture and executor cases”A single eval section can contain both fixture-only and executor-required cases.
 The runner decides per-case:

 eval: threshold: 0.5 cases: - id: fast_fixture_test fixtures: analyze: "LLMs are powerful language models." expected: analyze: - type: contains value: "LLM" - id: live_execution_test inputs: task_instruction: "Research transformers" expected: analyze: - type: contains value: "transformer"The fixture case runs without an executor.
 The live case requires one.
-If no executor is provided, only fixture cases succeed — the live case raises a RuntimeError.
+If no executor is provided, run_eval() raises a RuntimeError when it reaches the first executor-required case; it does not return partial suite results.